 Europe is a social project and Britain should not leave the EU, it should participate in decision-making and the single market.

 As a Briton living in France, this issue strikes me as being vital for my future.
-I am a direct result of the European Union because I am one of those people who has benefited from European mobility having studied in France and now living and working here for nearly 20 years.
+I am a direct result of the European Union because I am one of those people who have benefited from European mobility having studied in France and now living and working here for nearly 20 years.

-But above and beyond that I can barely countenance the idea that Britain leaves the European Union.
+But beyond that I can barely countenance the idea that Britain leaves the European Union.
 I feel as if Britain is abandoning me on a personal level having left the country and yet feeling more than ever British and wanting to maintain links with Britain.

 I don’t live in Europe because I’m fleeing Britain it’s just the way my life has panned out, and I now have children in France.
 As a translator, I benefit directly from my Britishness.

 The arguments about sovereignty and governance and that Brussels governs Britain is false since we are involved in the process.
 It’s not about other countries governing the UK; it is about being involved in a partnership which originated as a post-war desire for peace.